Home » HypoGal, Disability Insurance, Sheehan’s Syndrome and Relapsing Polychondritis

 Relapsing Polychondritis 2008

-Almost a decade after, I developed Sheehan's Syndrome, another rare disease that radiates through the cartilage of my body.
+Almost a decade after, I developed Sheehan's Syndrome, another rare disease that radiated through the cartilage of my body.

 The disease Relapsing Polychondritis attacks the cartilage throughout my body.

-Unfortunately, the rare disease Relapsing Polychondritis is not diagnosed during my E.R. visit or weekly hospital after stay.
+Unfortunately, the rare disease Relapsing Polychondritis was not diagnosed during my E.R. visit or the week hospital stay afterwards.

-Hospital doctors appear alarmed and puzzled by my red ear blisters, and they decide to pump me full of antibiotics and place me on an IV Steroid Drip.
+Hospital doctors appear alarmed and puzzled by my red ear blisters, and they decided to pump me full of antibiotics and placed me on an IV Steroid Drip.

-The IV Steroid Drip helps to stop the progression of the Relapsing Polychondritis.
+The IV Steroid Drip helped to stop the progression of the Relapsing Polychondritis.

-Unfortunately, the hospital doctors released me, but I insist there is something terrible brewing in my body.
+Unfortunately, the hospital doctors released me, but I insisted there is something terrible brewing in my body.

 I am exhausted and frustrated as several medical specialists question my symptoms.